historic-trails/website/sites/alexander-majors-house.md

   image-url="alexander-majors-house-second-floor-plan.PNG"
 %}

 In 1984 the Alexanders Majors House Museum was opened to the public for tours and events.
-In 2010 the house partnered with the John Wornall House and Museum to reinforce the area's historic importance.[^Morton2012l] Wornall-Majors Museum has organized events and celebrations like weddings, event rentals, on site photography, school field trips, summer camps, field trips, holiday candlelight tours, birthday parties and private and group tours.[^WornallMajorsHouseMuseumsiii]
+In 2010 the house partnered with the John Wornall House and Museum to reinforce the area's historic importance.[^Morton2012l] The Wornall-Majors Museum has organized events and celebrations like weddings, event rentals, on site photography, school field trips, summer camps, field trips, holiday candlelight tours, birthday parties and private and group tours.[^WornallMajorsHouseMuseumsiii]

 The Majors House hosts ghost tours between 7 p.m. and 2 a.m. [^WornallMajorsHouseMuseumsiv].